EdD in Organizational Leadership

-If you are currently pursuing your master’s degree, you can still apply for the program as long as your degree is posted before the doctoral program begins in the Fall.
+If you are currently pursuing your master’s degree, you can still apply for the program as long as your degree is posted before the doctoral program begins in the fall.

-We ask that candidates have a 3.0 cumulative GPA from both their master’s and baccalaureate programs; however, we review all applications holistically for individuals who show potential for success in our program.
-If you are concerned about your GPA you are welcome to include a brief ‘GPA Statement of Explanation’ with you application.
+We ask that candidates have a minimum 3.0 cumulative GPA from both their master’s and baccalaureate programs; however, we review all applications holistically for individuals who show potential for success in our program.
+If you are concerned about your GPA you are welcome to include a brief "GPA Statement of Explanation" with your application.

 We begin reviewing applications at the start of each calendar year.
 Once an application is complete, it typically takes 4-5 weeks to receive an admissions decision.

-We review on a space-available basis.
 If an application is received after the deadline, it will be reviewed on a space-available basis.
 If the program is full, the applicant will be considered for the following year.

 Please visit our Financial Aid page for current information on program costs, financial aid, scholarships, and grants.

 Our financial aid award packages can consist of Colleagues grants, federal direct loans, and departmental scholarship.
 To be eligible for the most amount of aid, we encourage all applicants to submit their FAFSA applications.

 The national policy trip takes place in the second summer of the program in Washington DC or a similar location.
 The international destination varies.